August 8, 2025

 The foundation for email marketing is an email subscriber list.
 You need to start by building a list of subscribers who have shown interest in your brand.
 You also want to choose the right email service provider to push and manage your email marketing campaigns.

-In addition, email marketing is cost-effective, with an ROI of $36 for every $1 spent according to HubSpot.
+In addition, email marketing is cost-effective, with an ROI of $36 for every $1 spent, according to HubSpot.
+It is one of the most affordable and high-ROI marketing tools.

 What is an email sequence?

-Email sequences are a series of emails sent to segmented audiences based on criteria over a time period.
+Email sequences are a series of automated emails sent to segmented audiences based on criteria over time.
 It involves using automation software to set up and publish your email campaigns.
 Some examples of automation software include QuickMail, MailChimp, Woodpecker, etc.

-These series of emails guide a customer through the journey of awareness, interest, desire, and action.
-An email sequence can include around two to seven emails, however, this can vary depending on the campaign goal.
+This series of emails guides a customer through the journey of awareness, interest, desire, and action.
+An email sequence can include around two to seven emails; however, this can vary depending on the campaign goal.

-Email sequences are a powerful way to turn prospects into customers, build customer loyalty and gain lost customers.
+Email sequences are a powerful way to turn prospects into customers, build customer loyalty, and regain lost customers.

 Advantages of email sequences